JuliaMath/Polynomials.jl/README.md

 Polynomial(2.0 + x - 0.3333333333333333x^3)
 ```

 Differentiate the polynomial `p` term by term.
-The order of the
+The degree of the
-resulting polynomial is one lower than the order of `p`.
+resulting polynomial is one lower than the degree of `p`.

 ```julia
 julia> derivative(Polynomial([1, 3, -1]))